Perspective | After a university falls in Afghanistan, a D.C. organization scrambles to keep students safe and still learning

 Words that tell of the orphaned children she was working with and didn’t get a chance to tell goodbye.

-Words that question if her younger sister, who remained behind, will get the same chance as she to attend college.
+Words that question if her younger sister, who remained behind, will get the same chance as she had to attend college.

 Words that express gratitude toward a D.C. organization and a Kabul-based university for changing her life before possibly saving it.

-“It changed my life 180 degrees,” the young woman says of the opportunity to attend American University of Afghanistan, which is supported by the D.C. nonprofit Friends of the American University of Afghanistan.
+“It changed my life 180 degrees,” the young woman says of the opportunity to attend the American University of Afghanistan, which is supported by the D.C. nonprofit Friends of the American University of Afghanistan.
 The private, not-for-profit university opened in 2006 and has produced dozens of Fulbright scholars.

-“I didn’t have such big dreams,” before attending the university, the student says.
+“I didn’t have such big dreams” before attending the university, the student says.
 “I had such little and small goals.”

 Now, she says, she wants to complete her undergraduate degree in business and go on to get a master’s degree and a PhD.
-Before the university closed its campus in anticipation of a Taliban takeover, she would regularly read stories to children who lived on the streets and she had put together a plan for opening an orphanage for them.
+Before the university closed its campus in anticipation of a Taliban takeover, she would regularly read stories to children who lived on the streets, and she had put together a plan for opening an orphanage for them.

 She still hopes to do that — someday.

-“The day I was called by the university to go to the airport, I told my mom, ‘You know what, mom, I’m going to complete my education,’” she recalls.
-“My mom told me, ‘I’m seeing myself in you.
+“The day I was called by the university to go to the airport, I told my mom, ‘You know what, Mom, I’m going to complete my education,’ ” she recalls.
+“My mom told me: ‘I’m seeing myself in you.
 You have a mission and you have to continue this mission.
 You shouldn’t worry about us.
-I will be happy, no matter what, if you are safe.’”
+I will be happy, no matter what, if you are safe.’ ”

-The young woman is one of about 150 students that the university has been able to get out of Afghanistan in recent weeks.
+The young woman is one of about 150 students whom the university has been able to get out of Afghanistan in recent weeks.
 But thousands of students, staff members and people connected to the U.S.-supported university remain in the country, and many of their pleas for help have funneled toward the same place — an office on Pennsylvania Avenue in Northwest Washington.

 In that building, within a suite, sits the desk of Leslie Schweitzer, the chair of Friends of the American University of Afghanistan.
 With U.S. troops out of Afghanistan, the nonprofit’s work has become even more urgent.
-After the Taliban took control of Kabul, a New York Times article described them as posting “a picture of themselves on social media standing at the entrance of a university building with an ominous message, saying this was where America had trained infidel ‘wolves’ to corrupt the minds of Muslims.”
+After the Taliban took control of Kabul, a New York Times article described the group as posting “a picture of themselves on social media standing at the entrance of a university building with an ominous message, saying this was where America had trained infidel ‘wolves’ to corrupt the minds of Muslims.”

 When Schweitzer thinks of the students and staff members left behind, she doesn’t just see the numbers.
 She sees faces.